SNB chief to face grilling over currency scandal

 "The central bank code will have to be revised to forbid forex trades.
 I think that sharpening applies to family members as well," she said.

-The SNB council said on Saturday it would overhaul its internal rules concerning own trading by board members and examine all transactions they made over the past three years.
+The SNB said Saturday it would overhaul its internal rules and examine all transactions made by board members over the past three years.

 SVP politician Caspar Baader said heads might still need to roll, including on the supervisory council: "We need some clarity so that trust in our bank can be re-established."